chipsalliance/caliptra-rtl/docs/CaliptraIntegrationSpecification.md

 Synthesis experiments have so far found the following:
 * Design converges at 400MHz 0.72V using a cutting edge TSMC process.
 * Design converges at 100MHz using TSMC 40nm process.

+Note: Any synthesis warnings of logic optimization must be reviewed and accounted for.

 # Netlist synthesis data